formkit/docs-content/inputs/autocomplete.md

     "prop": "open-on-remove",
     type: "boolean",
     default: "false",
-    "description": "When the `selection-removable` prop is set to `true`, the dropdown will not open after the selected value is removed.
+    "description": "When the `selection-removable` prop is set to `true`, the autocomplete will not open after the selected value is removed.
 You can change this behavior by setting the `open-on-remove` prop to `true`."
   },
   {
     "prop": "open-on-focus",